 OK, the pitch is over, you can open your eyes now

-There’s more objection busting coming soon, as well as toddler-inspired advice, rants about general evil, and pictures of monkeys.
+I’ll keep posting as much Remarkable content as I can: toddler-inspired advice, rants about general evil, and pictures of monkeys.

 You know, the usual good stuff.